telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListCalculatedColumn.md

 Gets or sets the field name from the specified data source to bind to the
             TreeListBoundColumn.

+###  AllowSorting `Boolean`

+Gets or sets a whether the column data can be sorted.

+###  ColumnType `String`

+Returns a string which represents the type of the current column.

 ###  DataFields `String[]`

 Gets or sets a string, representing a comma-separated enumeration of DataFields
             from the data source, which will form the expression.

-###  Expression `String`

-Gets or sets a string representing the expression used when calculating the column values.

 ###  DataFormatString `String`

 Gets or sets the string used for formatting the calculated column value.

-###  AllowSorting `Boolean`

-Gets or sets a whether the column data can be sorted.

 ###  DataType `Type`